Magadalenaquezada/BUS_446_FINAL-/README.md

 Data section: Provide full data excel file

-Visualization section: This section contains power point presentation with final findings with explanation of our project and a separate file only with the graphs of our 3 research questions.
+Visualization section: This section contains power point presentation with final findings with explanation of our project

 Code section: Provide the steps we used on Tableu to visualize our questions